RCN-ECS/CnGV/notebook/20201116_MA_Fixes&Finesses.md

 Top number is the percent (higher percent = condition found more frequently in that group), bottom number is total sample size.
 The intensity of the color is not standardized, although in general, lighter blue is a bigger percent.

 #### Conclusions from below plots
 It appears that when sample size is 2, predictive ability swings around wildly with lots of false negatives and positives.
 This is expected.
-I wonder if we should sample size of 2 in the simulations?
+I wonder if we should drop the sample size of 2 in the simulations?

 #### Raw data - Full Reciprocal Transplant
 | --- | Covariance | GxE |